katzerax/Destiny2DPSGraphPY/README.md

 # Destiny2DPSGraphPY

-This is a python file that will produce a graph showing the destiny 2 DPS for certain weapons.
+This is a python file that will produce a graph showing the Destiny 2 DPS for certain types of weapons.
 It is configurable for several things, but is presuming that you are firing until your mag is empty, reloading, and immediately firing until you are out of ammo.
-This dps assumes the best, that you always hit the target.
-Initial logic done with the help of [Roxy](https://twitter.com/rokishee), with additional support from snark.
+This dps assumes critical hits only, or rather when something is relevant to crits (Triple Tap and adjacent perks) each shot is counted as a crit.
+For cases like Rocket Launchers, this is irrelevant as crit based perks don't roll on them and the program assumes every shot fired is hitting for the same amount of damage.
+Initial logic done with the help of [Roxy (vindicatx)](https://twitter.com/rokishee), with additional support from snark.

 This is heavily based on the styling of [Prelapse's DPS over time graphs on YouTube](https://www.youtube.com/playlist?list=PLmMhH44rl0aVkIqWzaCr_wrYkk5EFAeIZ).
 The key difference is that [Prelapse manually enters every data point into a spreadsheet to graph them.](https://media.discordapp.net/attachments/1005973866075664504/1061868926239248416/image.png?width=810&height=117) In this project, this is done automatically with variables.
 This is fundamentally useful for automating the process, as well as allowing you to measure dps over time graphs on your own for whatever weapon you want.